DennyBahar/dennybahar.github.io/_posts/2019-05-10-time-series-decomposition.md

 * <b>Additive:</b> $$y_t = T_t + S_t + \epsilon_t$$
 * <b>Multiplicative:</b> $$y_t = T_t \times S_t \times \epsilon_t$$

-Additive model is suitable for time series which trend and seasonality seems to be linear.
-Multiplicative model is suitable for time series which trend and seasonality seems to be non-linear (growing/falling over time).
+Additive model is suitable for time series which trend seems linear and seasonal variations are roughly constant.
+Multiplicative model is suitable for time series which trend seems non-linear (growing/falling over time) and seasonal variations change proportionally.

 The data to be used is the classic air passengers monthly data from year 1949 to 1960.
 The number of passengers is in thousands.